 Metaxas’ early years

 In 1920, Venizelos loses the elections.
-The Greek corps at this time are at Ionia and the political things make them get confused.
+The Greek corps at this time is located at Ionia and the political things confused it.
 The English General Wilson writes in his diary about a conversation he had with Venizelos in May 19, 1920: “I told him face to face that he ruined his country and himself at Smyrni, and the poor man agreed”.

 Metaxas returns to Greece and decides to join politics.
 He gives long fights to solve the problems that caused Greece a political and spiritual dead end.
 In 1920, Ion Dragoumis get murdered by Venizelos’ funs.
 Until 1936 Metaxas joins in the governments, offering a lot.
 Somehow, he refuses to join in some of them.
 He feels tired by the political situations and takes a rest.
-He might very well be thinking about abolishing Parliamentarism and take Greece out of the well…
+He might very well be thinking about abolishing Parliamentarism and establishing a dictatorship…